DawsonBodenhamer/Adorable-Hamster-Pets-1.21/README.md

 *   **Fabric Loader:** >=0.16.10 (Or newer, probably)
 *   **Fabric API:** (*) (The big one.
 You need this.)
 *   **GeckoLib:** 4.7.3 (For the wiggles and jiggles.
 Essential.)
-*   **owo-lib:** 0.12.15.4+1.21 (Bundled, mostly for the config screen you might ignore)
+*   **owo-lib:** 0.12.15.4+1.21 (Bundled, mostly for the config screen you might ignore, unless you're nerdy like me and like to change the settings.)

 ---

 ## Installation (The Annoying But Necessary Bit)

 1. Install Fabric Loader if you haven't already.
-Seriously?
 2. Install Fabric API, Geckolib.
 3. Download the Adorable Hamster Pets `.jar` file.
 From where you got *this* file, presumably.
 4. Shove the `.jar` file into your `mods` folder.
 If you don't know where that is, maybe modding isn't for you.